CookiezyCookiezy

 Step 3

+Register every live hostname in Cookiezy billing before publish so runtime verification can return `allowed: true`.
 After the scripts load, register the footer settings link and mount the cookie audit on the policy page.
 Then test homepage, pricing, and at least one localized route in a clean session.

 Code snippet